NEW: Bieber leaves jail an hour after judge sets bond at $2,500

 “What the f*** did I do?
 Why did you stop me?”
 Bieber asked the police officer who pulled him over just after 4 a.m., according to the arrest report.

-Bieber, 19, was released from a Miami jail an hour after he made a brief appearance through a video link before a Miami judge, who set a “standard” $2,500 bond Thursday afternoon.
+Bieber, 19, made a brief appearance through a video link before a Miami judge, who set a “standard” $2,500 bond for his release Thursday afternoon.

 He strutted out of the jail dressed in black, with a baggy hoodie covering his head.
 His pants appeared to be baggy leather.
 Bieber briefly sat on top of a black Cadillac Escalade, where he waved to screaming fans, before he was chauffeured away.

-At the bail hearing, the singer, dressed in an orange jail uniform, stood silently with his lips sometimes pursed as attorney Roy Black represented him in the hearing earlier.
+The singer, dressed in an orange jail uniform, stood silently with his lips sometimes pursed as attorney Roy Black represented him in the hearing.